The Age of Disclosure: Crew

 The Age of Disclosure is the directorial debut of Dan Farah, who previously produced the science fiction film Ready Player One and the fantasy series The Shannara Chronicles.
 Spencer Averick was the film's editor.
+Blair Mowat scored The Age of Disclosure.

+Production

+According to Farah, the film was produced in "secrecy", with minimal publicity, over three years.

 Release

 The film was showcased at SXSW on March 9, 2025.
-It has been scheduled for release on November 21, 2025, on Amazon Prime and will have a limited, Oscar-qualifying release at theaters in New York, Los Angeles, and Washington, D.C.
+It released on November 21, 2025, on Amazon Prime and had a limited, Oscar-qualifying release at theaters in New York, Los Angeles, and Washington, D. C.

 Reception

+Less than 48 hours after its release on Amazon Prime Video, The Age of Disclosure "broke that platform’s record for highest-grossing documentary" according to Deadline Hollywood.
+According to Deadline, the documentary was "outperforming major studio titles", such as Jurassic World Rebirth and Mission: Impossible – The Final Reckoning.